xonixx/makesure/README.md

 ### Naming rules

-It's *recommended* that you name your goals using alpha-numeric chars + underscore.
+It's *recommended* that you name your goals using alphanumeric chars + underscore.

 However, it's possible to name a goal any way you want provided that you apply proper escaping: